Kef provides you with the best marine insurance that you can find.

 $11.
 Personal papers: Can be valued by the box.
 Insurance will cover the entire box if it gets lost or the boat sinks.

 $12.
 Boxes you pack yourself–listed by the shipper as PBO (packed by owner) are covered for loss and theft only, only up to $300/box, and only if you submit a valued list of contents before pickup.
+If your entire shipment is self packed and you do not supply such lists before pickup, you will be required to insure for total (catastrophic) loss only.

 $13.
 Insuring fewer than all similar items: Insure all or list specifics, to avoid the temptation to identify the damaged one as the insured one.